Under pressure, Apple allows self-repairs to iPhones, Macs

 “One of the most visible right-to-repair opponents is reversing course in a meaningful way,” he said.

 Proctor said that's thanks to growing pressure, including from some of Apple's own investors.
-A shareholder proposal from an environmentally minded investment group calls for the company to cease its anti-repair practices, arguing that they are contributing to electronic waste.
+A shareholder proposal from environmentally-minded investment groups calls for the company to cease its anti-repair practices, arguing that they are contributing to electronic waste.